iilabau/AUTNTdataset/README.md

 # AUTNTdataset

-Aliah University Text Non-Text (AUTNT) dataset contains component level multi-script text non-text images.
+Aliah University Text Non-Text (AUTNT) dataset contains component level multi-script text as well as non-text images.
 There are three-fold utilities of this dataset: (i) component level image classification, (ii) script identification, and (iii) character recognition.
 Ground truth data are also prepared and included in respective directory.
 Component images are chosen from diverse sources and conditions to ensure unconstrained working environment and applicabilty in practical scenario.

-## Dataset Summary
+### Dataset Summary
-Total number of component level images: 10771.
+Total number of component images: 10771.
 Text component images: 7890.
 Non-text component images: 2881.
 Dataset is divided into two category based on source images viz. complex documnet level text components and Scene level text components along with non-text components.